Southern Thailand Trip. Day 4-5: Krabi

 Had our Thai-lunch here

 After lunch, we proceeded to Krabi town for our next stop, the Tiger Cave Temple.
-An hour from the Emerald pool so we took the opportunity to have a quick snooze!
-On arrival at the Tiger cave, we had been told that the journey to the top require 1,237 steps to the summit.
-I was a bit reluctant to climb up, considering my age.. :), So we decided to stay low, though the tour guide did explain the breathtaking view of Krabi town and the magnificent Budha statue at the top.
-With the 2 hours allotted time, we did venture the surrounding areas of this big complex.
+We were only an hour away from the Emerald pool, so we seized the opportunity to take a quick nap!
+Upon our arrival at the Tiger Cave, we learned that the climb to the summit involved 1,237 steps.
+I was a bit reluctant to climb, considering my age...
+So we decided to stay low, though the tour guide did explain the breathtaking view of Krabi town and the magnificent Buddha statue at the top.
+With the two hours allotted, we ventured into the surrounding areas of this big complex.

 Were they pulling my leg?